lawrencedlin/msds610_dbkeys/README.md

 - Nishi Mehta

 ## Introduction
-Keys are used in Relational Database Models to establish/identify relationships between tables and uniquely identify rows within the tables.
+Database keys are used in Relational Database Models to establish/identify relationships between tables and uniquely identify rows within the tables.
 We cover three types of keys.